jdittrich/userNeedResearchBook/text/allURBook.md

 Talking about activities or observing them is a very rich source of information.
 When asking about activities you can often use  follow up questions to find out why and how users do what they do: *»You said, you apply paragraph styles.
-What do they do?«* or *»You just used that›align‹ function – before you placed objects manually.
+What do they do?«* or *»You just used that ›align‹ function – before, you placed objects manually.
 What is the difference between those activities?.«*

 ####  Motivations